ShubhamOulkar/frontend/learn-react/README.md

 - 15. What is context? why it is used?
       It is api to teleport information from parent to deep child component without using prop any drilling.
       Some times we need to pass data all levels in the component tree via props even though intermediatory component do not need this data.
 This is cumbersom task.
 We minimise this unneccessary task by using context.
-- 16. What is problem with using context?
+- 16. What is problem with using context? :- On context data change all children down in the tree are re-render even if children dont use context data.
+To stop this re-rendering use memoization.
+- 17. What are the rules of hooks? :-
+      - Only call hooks from react component functions. (dont use in class component)
+      - Only call hooks at the top level in function
+      - Do not use hooks inside conditions

-- Possible use cases with components
+- 18. Possible use cases with components

 | Feature                                   | Uncontrolled | Controlled |
 | ----------------------------------------- | ------------ | ---------- |